 “The organizer,” Shane says carefully.

 “So we’re hiding here?”
-Christophe asks, indignant.
+Christopher asks, indignant.

 “Hiding ourselves and hiding her,” Bolton adds.